ADL-AICC/PENS/PENS_v2.0.0_Draft.md

 Assume a content author has created some learning content.
 A content package has been prepared and staged by the Client (the authoring system) at a transfer URL (an HTTP site or FTP site) from where it can be collected.
-The Target System that may ultimately retrieve the client’s content package is typically a CMS, LMS or LCMS product.
+The Target System that may ultimately retrieve the client's content package is typically a CMS, LMS or LCMS product.

 >NOTE: